 A few weeks ago, my family took a road trip — about two hours, but long enough that I knew I couldn’t take The Wiggles and Kidz Bop! for an extended period of time.
 So I decided to put my iPod into action and created a playlist designed to entertain, enlighten and educate my kids on good music.

 - Show tunes.
 Children gravitate toward soundtracks and show tunes from kid-friendly musicals.
-As a result, I have choices from Annie, The Sound of Music and Singin’ in the Rain.
+As a result, I have choices from Annie, Frozen, The Sound of Music and Singin’ in the Rain.

 - Ringo.
 The Beatles tried to find simple songs for him to sing — he didn’t have the most melodic voice — and it showed on my playlist.

 Here’s the playlist for kids that I came up with:

 - “Maybe” (Annie)

 - “Come On Eileen” – Dexys Midnight Runners